 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 2:15 am and the next low tide at 1:20 pm.
-The first high tide was at 9:05 am and the next high tide at 7:30 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 1:00 am and the next low tide at 12:45 pm.
+The first high tide was at 8:00 am and the next high tide will be at 6:30 pm.

 The lunar phase is a Waning Crescent.
-Today we had 13 hours and 18 minutes of sun.
-The solar transit was at 1:26 pm and the length of time the moon will be visible will be 13 hours and 33 minutes.
+Today we have 12 hours and 12 minutes of sun.
+The solar transit is at 1:13 pm and the length of time the moon will be visible will be 13 hours and 20 minutes.

-The tidal coefficient today is 62 (average).
-At noon the tidal coefficient increases to 65 to end the day with a tidal coefficient of 68.
-The tide heights today are 0.0 m, 0.9 m, 0.6 m and 1.3 m.
+The tidal coefficient today is 44, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 49 to end the day with a tidal coefficient of 54.
+The tide heights today are 0.1 m, 0.9 m, 0.6 m and 1.1 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Cabo San Lucas which is of 1.7 m and a minimum height of -0.5 m.

 Tide timetable for Cabo San Lucas.
 The times are generated in local time in Baja California Sur (Pacific Coast) and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: